Azure Kubernetes Service (AKS) in Production: Lessons from Real Deployments

 Problem: Your app is slow, but you don't know why.
 No metrics, no logs, no visibility into what's happening inside the cluster.

-In production, you need metrics for: pod CPU/memory usage, request latency, error rates, node health, persistent volume usage, network traffic.
-Without monitoring, you're flying blind.
+In production, you need metrics for pod CPU/memory usage, request latency, error rates, node health, persistent volume usage, and network traffic.
+Without them, you're guessing.

 References